GillianPerard/typescript-json-serializer/README.md

     // To merge multiple properties in a single one
     // use the property `names`.
     // If you don't create your own merge with the `beforeDeserialize`
-    // and `afterSerialize` function, it will just merge properties in this
+    // and `afterSerialize` function, it will just merge properties
-    // one when using `deserialize` and split back
+    // in this one when using `deserialize` and split back
     // when using `serialize`
     @JsonProperty({
+        names: [
+            '_mainShareholder',
-        names: ['_mainShareholder', '_secondaryShareholder', '_thirdShareholder'],
+            '_secondaryShareholder',
+            '_thirdShareholder'
+        ],
         type: Human,
         beforeDeserialize: value => Object.values(value),
         afterSerialize: value => {